Deshreti/Kahebi Pantheon

 Besides the high priest, most of these positions are part-time.
 Priests and priestesses are divided into 'watches' and serve the temple one month in every four.
 When their month of service is up, they return to their regular jobs in the community which are usually those of mid-level bureaucrats.
 While they are in service, priests live in the temple complex.
 They are expected to be ritually pure, bathe a number of times a day, and be able to carry out the duties required of them.

+Temples and their worshipers acted as cornerstones, striving for Ma'at – cosmic balance and order – in all aspects of life.
 The primary goal of all priests and priestesses is to aid the gods in maintaining harmony within the mortal plane.
 This usually involves near daily rituals and ceremonies, specific annual festivals held for the public and ensuring the Pharaohs are remembered as the gods demand.

 Tenets of Faith

-Maat represents the ethical and moral principle that every Egyptian citizen was expected to follow throughout their daily lives.
+Maat represents the ethical and moral principle that every citizen is expected to follow throughout their daily lives.
 They were expected to act with honor and truth in matters that involve family, the community, the nation, the environment, and the gods.
 Maat binds all things together in an indestructible unity: the universe, the natural world, the state, and the individual are all seen as parts of the wider order generated by Maat.

 Priesthood